 We recommend using a minimum of 4 kg of dry-ice for overnight shipments.
 For packages labeled as animal samples we recommend adding more dry ice (ie. 4-10 kg) to address the extra shipping delay.
 If your institute provides brick-style dry-ice you can use less.

 - Make sure the package containing the dry-ice is not air tight to allow the escape of carbon dioxide (Example: If you are shipping samples with dry ice in a Styrofoam® container, do not tape around all edges of the lid.)

-- Dry ice must be placed outside the secondary
+- Dry ice must be placed inside the Styrofoam box with the samples.

 **Training is required when shipping sample with dry ice, contact the Safety Office at your institution for more information

 This Waybill section is specific for shipping with FedEx using FedEx’s Expanded Service International Waybill.
 If you are not shipping with FedEx, consult the shipping company for more information.

 - Under ‘Commodity Description’ state the species and format of your samples and include the phrase ‘non-infectious, no commercial value’ (ie. non-infectious human serum. no commercial value).